The strange story of the only person in Britain worth voting for.

 But unlike in previous elections, this year Buckethead has caught the public imagination and become a cult hero – possibly because for once, he seems only marginally less absurd than his rivals, and a lot more trustworthy.
 How could an intergalactic space Lord be any worse than what we currently have?

 UPDATE: Gremloids director Todd Durham seems to think that there is commercial capital in the popularity of the Buckethead character, and has imposed his copyright over it.
 Sigh.
 Not to be defeated, Harvey has rebooted his version as Count Binface, which perhaps doesn’t have the same snappiness to it.
-But fans will be glad to hear that, as per tradition, he is standing against Boris Johnson in the 2019 general election.
+But fans will be glad to hear that, as per tradition, he stood against Boris Johnson in the 2019 general election (failing to win) and is now battling it out to be London Mayor in 2021.
 As George Galloway might say, we salute his courage, his strength and his indefatigability.